d-krupke/cpsat-primer/README.md

 This is of course not just an application of the [Cook-Levin Theorem](https://en.wikipedia.org/wiki/Cook%E2%80%93Levin_theorem) and also not just creating a boolean variable for every possible integer assignment combined with many, many constraints.
-No, it is actually kind of a simulation of branch and bound on a SAT-solver (gifting us clause learning and stuff) with a lot (!) of lazy variables and clauses (LCG).
+No, it is actually kind of a simulation of Branch and Bound on a SAT-solver (gifting us clause learning and stuff) with a lot (!) of lazy variables and clauses (LCG).
 Additionally, tools from classical linear optimization (linear relaxations, RINS, ...) are applied when useful to guide the process (it is not like everything is done by the SAT-solver).